wpm/telos/README.md

      8 1 7 2 0 5 6 4 8 3
      1 0 0 0 0 0 0 0 1 0

-This is a very simple task that requires a model to learn a long-distance dependency.
+Telos trains a recursive neural network to predict the 0 and 1 labels given a sequence of digits.

-Telos trains a recursive neural network to predict the 0 and 1 labels given a sequence on digits.
+This requires a model to learn a simple long-distance dependency.

-See `telos --help` for details on training an evaluating models.
+See `telos --help` for details on training and evaluating models.